Pandelmark/C-programming/Ca6/README.md

 • The number of combinations that met the first, but did not meet the second condition.
 • The number of combinations printed.
 • The frequency of occurrence of each of the N numbers in the set of printed combinations.

+**minesweeper.c:** A logical Minesweeper game which played from the terminal where the user will type their options into it.